Artin twists of Drinfeld modules and Goss L-series: Abstract

 \section{Abstract}

-Twisted $L$-functions by Dirichlet characters offer deep insights into arithmetic geometry, especially in the study of elliptic curves and abelian varieties over number fields.
-In the function field setting, Drinfeld modules and Anderson modules serve as analogues of elliptic curves and abelian varieties, and Goss $L$-series play the role of Hasse–Weil $L$-functions.
-This paper introduces a motivic framework for studying twisted Goss $L$-series via Anderson motives associated to Drinfeld modules and Artin representations.
-For a Drinfeld module $\varphi$ and an Artin representation $\rho: G\to \GL_n(\conj{\FF}_q)$ on the absolute Galois group $G$, we present a construction of Anderson motives $\MM(\varphi, \rho)$ and we show that it comes from a uniformizable abelian $\bA$-module.
-We also study their associated $L$-series, which recover the norm of the twisted Goss $L$-values.
-These results provide an interpretation of twisted Goss $L$-values in terms of regulators of Anderson modules with the help of Taelman’s class number formula.
+Motivated by the classical theory of twisted $L$-functions, this article introduces a motivic framework for studying twisted Goss $L$-series in the function field setting.
+For a Drinfeld module and an Artin representation, we construct an associated Anderson motive and prove that it arises from a uniformizable abelian Anderson $\bA$-module.
+Furthermore, we show that the $L$-series of these motives recover the norm of the twisted Goss $L$-values.
+Ultimately, applying Taelman’s class number formula, our framework provides a structural interpretation of twisted Goss $L$-values in terms of regulators of Anderson modules and gives an application in determining the transcendence of twisted special $L$-values.